core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    </gp/gp1>;rt=g.light,
    </gp/gp2>;rt=g.temp
 ~~~~~~~~~~~
-{: #fig-app-gp-discovery-example1 title="Discovery of application groups associated to a CoAP group"}
+{: #fig-app-gp-discovery-example1 title="Discovery of application groups associated with a CoAP group"}

-* A CoAP client can discover the CoAP servers that are members of a specific application group, the CoAP group associated to the application group, and optionally the resources that those servers host for each application group.
+* A CoAP client can discover the CoAP servers that are members of a specific application group, the CoAP group associated with the application group, and optionally the resources that those servers host for each application group.

    This is achieved by sending the GET request above to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope (e.g., site-local or realm-local) if IPv6 is used.
 Also, the request specifies the application group name of interest in the URI query component, as defined in {{sec-groupnaming-app}}.
 For example, the request can use a Group URI with path and query components "/.well-known/core?href=/gp/gp1" to specify the application group with name "gp1".